 • Time of year: Around the solstices, sunrise and sunset times shift more dramatically.

 • Your location: Closer to the equator means less change; farther away means longer shifts.
+To compare places globally, a global time zone map is useful for understanding latitudinal differences.

 • Altitude: Higher elevations can let you see the sun earlier and longer.